jbowdre/runtimeterror/content/posts/gitea-self-hosted-git-server/index.md

 run-parts: executing /usr/share/netfilter-persistent/plugins.d/25-ip6tables save
 ```

-{{% notice info "Cloud Firewall" %}}
+{{% notice note "Cloud Firewall" %}}
 Of course I will also need to create matching rules in the cloud firewall, but I'm going not going to detail [those steps](/federated-matrix-server-synapse-on-oracle-clouds-free-tier/#firewall-configuration) again here.
 And since I've now got Tailscale up and running I can remove the pre-created rule to allow SSH access through the cloud firewall.
 {{% /notice %}}

 ### Install Gitea
 I'm now ready to move on with installing Gitea itself.

 #### Prepare `git` user
 I'll start with creating a `git` user.
 This account will be set as the owner of the data volume used by the Gitea container, but will also (perhaps more importantly) facilitate [SSH passthrough](https://docs.gitea.io/en-us/install-with-docker/#ssh-container-passthrough) into the container for secure git operations.

 Here's where I create the account and also generate what will become the SSH key used by the git server:
 ```bash